Kevin Thomas

 416.306.2255

-Amanda has several years of experience supporting communications growth for national nonprofit organizations, including Community Foundations of Canada and EcoSchools Canada.
+Amanda has several years of experience supporting network and communications growth for national nonprofit organizations, including Community Foundations of Canada and EcoSchools Canada.
 She is passionate about creating empathetic engagement, particularly with a lens of anti-racism and equity, and has been a lifelong environmental justice advocate.
 She previously worked as a Production Editor for financial publications Canadian Business and MoneySense.

 Amanda holds a Master of Environmental Studies in Sustainability Management from the University of Waterloo, and an Honours Bachelor of Arts in Communication Studies and Multimedia from McMaster University.